Program FAQs

 ADVISOR

 Jenifer Freeman is the Founder and CEO of Constellation Strategies, LLC.
-With more than fifteen years of experience in politics, policy, and community engagement in Colorado and Rocky Mountain West, Jenifer brings a depth of expertise and relationships that drive results.
+With almost 20 years of experience in politics, policy, and community engagement in Colorado and Rocky Mountain West, Jenifer brings a depth of expertise and relationships that drive results.
+Her practice combines politics, policy, communications, and community informing unique and creative strategies.

 -